odaywanghao/Cnn/README.md

 * Hyperbolic tangent
 * Sigmoid

-While the convolutional layer only supports the Hyperbolic tanget activation function.
+The convolutional layer only supports the Hyperbolic tanget activation function.

-In each list, the layers should should be ordered heirarchically whereby the topmost layer is at the beginning of the list and so on.
+In each list, the layers should be ordered heirarchically whereby the topmost layer is at the beginning of the list and so on.

 	{